The toxic byproducts lurking in your drinking water linked to cancer

 So, basically, when the shampoo you use washes down the drain or you toss out your old medicine, phenols end up in the environment and then in our drinking water.

-The problem is that when these phenols mix with chlorine, the process creates a large number of byproducts.
-And, in their experiments that replicated normal chlorination processes cities use to clean drinking water, the team found that two compounds which are produced are 2-butene-1,4-dial (BDA) and chloro-2-butene-1,4-dial (or BDA with chlorine attached).
+The problem is that when these phenols react with chlorine, the reaction produces numerous byproducts.
+And, in their experiments that replicated normal chlorination processes cities use to clean drinking water, the team found that two compounds, which are produced, are 2-butene-1,4-dial (BDA) and chloro-2-butene-1,4-dial (or BDA with chlorine attached).

 Yup, chlorinating drinking water produced not one but two forms of the known carcinogen BDA, so each time you drink water from your faucet, you could be getting a side of cancer with your hydration boost.

-These findings raise the question about whether the U.S. should make the switch to alternative methods to disinfect drinking water, including the use of ozone, UV treatment or simple filtration.
+These findings raise the question of whether the U.S. should switch to alternative methods for disinfecting drinking water, including ozone, UV treatment or simple filtration.

 “In other countries, especially in Europe, chlorination is not used as frequently, and the water is still safe from waterborne illnesses.
 In my opinion, we need to evaluate when chlorination is really necessary for the protection of human health and when alternative approaches might be better,” said Prasse.